MihailButnaru/EventRunner-TicketMasterAPI/README.md

 ```

 ## Samples
-A short example how to use the runner
+A short example how to use the runner, you can check the sample too
 ```
 from src.job import JobRunner